percona/k8spg-docs/docs/gke.md

 1. [gcloud](https://cloud.google.com/sdk/docs/quickstarts).
 This tool is part of the Google Cloud SDK.
 To install it, select your operating system on the [official Google Cloud SDK documentation page](https://cloud.google.com/sdk/docs) and then follow the instructions.

 2. [kubectl](https://cloud.google.com/kubernetes-engine/docs/quickstart#choosing_a_shell).
-It is the Kubernetes command-line tool you will use to manage and deploy applications.
+This is the Kubernetes command-line tool you will use to manage and deploy applications.
 To install the tool, run the following command:

     ``` {.bash data-prompt="$" }
     $ gcloud auth login